-PEOPLE IN OUR CITY CAN ACCESS THE FACILITIES AND SERVICES THEY NEED
+Community outcome PEOPLE IN OUR CITY CAN ACCESS THE FACILITIES AND SERVICES THEY NEED

 Access to healthcare, education, public transportation and recreational facilities enables residents to lead healthier, more productive lives.
 Accessible facilities and services are fundamental to creating a resilient, inclusive and prosperous city.
+Cultural and community services, such as libraries and galleries, provide programs, events and collections that are recreational and enjoyable.
+They are also spaces for people to meet, share and be inspired, with free access to information, knowledge and ideas.